Zawadzkiego-Klonowica: History

-In 1899, to the north of Neu Westend suburb (now known as Pogodno), at 186 Polish Armed Forces Avenue, was opened the Stoewer car factory.
+In 1899, the Stoewer car factory was opened at 186 Polish Armed Forces Avenue, to the north of the suburb of Pogodno (then known as Neu-Westend).
 It operated until the end of the Second World War, afterwards being used by for the manufacturing of Ursus tractors, household furniture, and car parts.
-In 1967, it was renamed to the POLMO Car Parts Factory.
-It was closed in 2011, and turned into a shopping centre.
+In 1967, it was renamed to the POLMO Car Parts Factory, and was closed in 2011, being transformed into a shopping centre.